kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Erzeugendensystem_ - Set of vectors which span a vector space $V$.

-The range (codomain) of a transformation can be found by capturing any compatibility conditions in a vector (if there are any), for example of $b_3 - b_1 - b_2 = 0$, the range can be expressed as:
+_Image / Column Space / Range / Codomain_ - of a transformation can be found by capturing any compatibility conditions in a vector (if there are any), for example of $b_3 - b_1 - b_2 = 0$, the range can be expressed as:
 $
   {b_1, b_2 in RR, vec(b_1, b_2, b_1 + b_2)}
 $